aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 You should always check the reason codes of a SUBACK completion to determine if the subscribe operation actually succeeded.

 > [!NOTE]
+> If you subscribe using the v1 client to a topic that is not allowed by a policy, AWS IoT Core service will close the connection.
-> If you try to subscribe with the v2 MQTT5 client to a topic that is not allowed by a policy, you do not get the connection
+> If you subscribe using the v2 MQTT5 client to a topic not allowed by a policy, AWS IoT Core service will not close the connection
-> closed but instead receive a SUBACK with a reason code.
+> and will instead send a SUBACK with the "Not authorized" reason code.

 #### Example of subscribing in the v1 SDK